 When I saw this Saffiano leather Calvin Klein bag at T.J.Maxx about four years ago, the color and the style captivated me.
-The name Saffiano comes from the cross hatch print pressed into the wax that coats the leather, making it water-resistant, if not waterproof.
-This handbag was my first purchase of a Saffiano type bag.
+The name Saffiano comes from the crosshatch print pressed into the wax that coats the leather, making it water-resistant, if not waterproof.
+This handbag was my first purchase of a Saffiano item.

 My blazer is from Neiman Marcus Last Call.
-It is no longer in stock but here is a similar one.
-The jeans are by Liverpool Jeans Company here.
-My first layer is a soft warm white Covered Perfectly long sleeve top here.
-The white cotton shirt is from Everlane (here).
+The jeans are by Liverpool Jeans Company.
+My first layer is a soft, warm white Covered Perfectly long sleeve top here.
+The white cotton shirt is from Everlane.
 The boots are from Antelope Shoes a couple of years ago.
 (Their website is here.)
-A similar bag is here.
-The scarf is from my shopping site here.
-I folded the scarf in a triangle then rolled up the long edge until just a bit of the triangle remained and then draped it around my neck.
+The scarf is old.
+I folded the scarf in a triangle, then rolled up the long edge until just a bit of the triangle remained and then draped it around my neck.
 The jacket holds the remaining small triangle shape firmly so that the scarf stays in place.